Maurice (1987 film): Casting

 Julian Sands, who had played the male lead in Merchant Ivory's A Room with a View, was originally cast in the title role, but backed out at the last minute.
 John Malkovich was due to take the role of Lasker-Jones.
-He had become a friend of Julian Sands while both were making The Killing Fields.
+He had become a friend of Sands while both were making The Killing Fields.
 After Sands left the project Malkovich lost interest in the film and was replaced by Ben Kingsley.

 James Wilby had auditioned for the role of Clive Durham's brother-in-law.
-When Sands left the project, Ivory considered two unknown actors for the role of Maurice: James Wilby and Julian Wadham.
-Since he had already cast the dark-haired Hugh Grant as Clive, Ivory decided on the blond James Wilby over the dark-haired Julian Wadham, who was given a role as one of Maurice's stockbroker friends.
+When Sands left the project, Ivory considered two unknown actors for the role of Maurice: Wilby and Julian Wadham.
+Since he had already cast the dark-haired Hugh Grant as Clive, Ivory decided on the blond Wilby over the dark-haired Wadham, who was given a role as one of Maurice's stockbroker friends.

-Hugh Grant, who later found international stardom with Four Weddings and a Funeral, had previously appeared in only one film, Privileged.
+Grant, who later found international stardom with Four Weddings and a Funeral, had previously appeared in only one film, Privileged.
 He was doing review comedy at the time and had lost interest in professional acting when Celestia Fox, the casting director, sent Grant to Ivory who immediately gave him the role of Clive.
 It helped that Grant and Wilby had worked together in Grant's first film, made at Oxford.
 Rupert Graves was cast as Alec Scudder, Maurice's working-class lover.
 He had appeared as Lucy Honeychurch's young brother in A Room with a View, a performance with which he was unsatisfied, and so he appreciated the opportunity to deliver a better performance.

-The supporting cast included veterans Denholm Elliott as Dr. Barry and Simon Callow as the pedagogue Mr. Ducie, both from A Room with a View; Ben Kingsley as Lasker-Jones; Patrick Godfrey as the butler Simcox; Billie Whitelaw as Maurice's mother; and Helena Bonham Carter in an uncredited cameo as an audience member at the cricket match.
+The supporting cast included veterans Denholm Elliott as Dr. Barry and Simon Callow as the pedagogue Mr. Ducie, both from A Room with a View; Kingsley as Lasker-Jones; Patrick Godfrey as the butler Simcox; Billie Whitelaw as Maurice's mother; and Helena Bonham Carter in an uncredited cameo as an audience member at the cricket match.